Madhesh01/auto-resolve/server/README.md

-# auto-resolve
+# auto-resolve — server

-An AI-powered customer support agent that automatically classifies and resolves support tickets using Google Gemini, FastAPI, PostgreSQL, and Redis.
+FastAPI backend, background worker, and AI agent for automatically classifying and resolving customer support tickets.

 ## How it works

-1. Customer submits a support ticket via `POST /ticket`
+1. User submits a support ticket via `POST /ticket`
 2. Ticket is saved to PostgreSQL and pushed to a Redis queue
-3. A background worker picks up the ticket and sends it to Gemini for intent classification
+3. A background worker picks up the ticket and passes it to the LangChain agent
-4. Gemini selects the most appropriate tool and extracts order details from the ticket description
+4. The agent selects the appropriate tool, executes it, and synthesizes a resolution
-5. The tool executes against PostgreSQL and the ticket is updated with the resolution
+5. The ticket is updated in PostgreSQL with the status and AI-generated response

 ```
-POST /ticket → PostgreSQL (Pending) → Redis Queue → Worker → Gemini → Tool → PostgreSQL (Resolved)
+POST /ticket → PostgreSQL (Pending) → Redis Queue → Worker → Agent → Tool → PostgreSQL (Resolved/Flagged/Needs Info)
 ```

 ## Tech Stack